CERT-Polska/mwdb-core/tests/frontend/README.md

 **To run tests:**

-Put your password in test files in malwarecage/tests/frontend/integration.
+- Put your login and password in /plugins/index.js
+- Change baseUrl in cypress.json to 127.0.0.1

 Tests are included in e2e tests package and can be run from there:
 ```